redis-developer/skillmarket/README.md

 * [Skillmarket Backend]
 * [Skillmarket Frontend]

-In this blogpost we'll use a more condensed version of the backend which can be found in the [Skillmarket Blogpost] GitHub repo.
+We'll be using a more condensed version of the backend which can be found in the [Skillmarket Blogpost] GitHub repo.

 Refer to the [RediSearch Official Tutorial] for more information about RediSearch.

 ## Familiarizing ourselves with RediSearch by using the CLI

 ### Launching ReadiSearch in a docker container

 Let's start by launching redis from the redisearch image using docker: